awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-from-example-console.md

 1. Under **Create new API**, choose **Example API** and then choose **Import** to create the example API\.
 For your first API, the API Gateway console starts with this option as default\.
 ![\[\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-by-importing-example.png)

-    You can scroll down the Swagger definition for details of this example API before choosing **Import**\.
+    You can scroll down the OpenAPI definition for details of this example API before choosing **Import**\.

 1. The newly created API is shown as follows:
 ![\[\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-by-importing-example-result.png)